grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 ### client block

 The `client` block configures the HTTP client used by the component.
-Not all fields are supported by the Datadog Exporter; the table below describes the supported options.
-Note that `endpoint` is required, but doesn't affect the Exporter (use the Metrics/Traces `endpoint` option to do this)
+Not all fields are supported by the Datadog Exporter.
+The table below describes the supported options.
+The `endpoint` argument is required, but doesn't affect the exporter.
+You can use the metrics/traces `endpoint` option to do this.

 The following arguments are supported: